bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 The BowTied Chukar blog is on [GitHub](https://github.com/bowtiedchukar/bowtiedchukar-blog) if you want to see the code for this site.

+### Conclusion

 Congratulations, you've created your own BowTied animal!
-Now you're all set to join the BowTied Jungle!
+Now you're all set to start publishing your blog posts and join the BowTied Jungle!
 Check out [@DeGenJungle](https://twitter.com/DeGenJungle) to join the Discord. #WAGMI